nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/persistent-storage/object-storage.md

 preservation and storage of large amounts of data across clusters of standard server hardware.
-The common use cases include the storage, backup and archiving of unstructured data, such as documents, static web content, images, video files, and virtual machine images, etc. The end-users can use it based on provisioned quotas via using Horizon dashboard or using HTTP RESTful APIs.
-Swift also supports and is compatible with Amazon's Simple Storage Service (S3) API that makes it easier for the end-users to move data between multiple storage end points and supports hybrid cloud setup.
+The common use cases include the storage, backup and archiving of unstructured data, such as documents, static web content, images, video files, and virtual machine images, etc.

+The end-users can interact with the object storage system through a RESTful HTTP API i.e. the Swift API or use one of the many client libraries that exist for all of the popular programming languages, such as Java, Python, Ruby, and C# based on provisioned quotas.
+Swift also supports and is compatible with [Amazon's Simple Storage Service (S3) API](https://docs.openstack.org/swift/latest/s3_compat.html) that makes it easier for the end-users to move data between multiple storage end points and supports hybrid cloud setup.

 ## Access by Web Interface